redtachyons/test/PITCHME.md

 # TIPS
 ---

-## Can ~~money~~ sacrifising perfomence buy happiness ?
+## Can ~~money~~ sacrificing perfomance buy happiness?

 ---
 > Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.
 Donald Knuth

 ---
 - Prefer symbol over string for hash key |
-- Do not try to retain objects in the memory unless necessory |
+- Do not try to retain objects in the memory unless necessary |
 - Use frozen string literal feature for ruby 2.3 and above |
 - Use jmalloc over glibc |
 - Tune GC parameters (Only if you know what you are doing) |
 - Limit strings less than 23 characters when possible |
 - Offload operations to database |
-- Do not depend enumerables when data is too big |
+- Do not depend on enumerables when data is too big |
 - Always update to latest ruby version |
 ---